Why Lifelong Inspiration builds person centred nursing home websites

 We noticed that some homes opted for website tools that are pretty easy to use, but not flexible enough to do what an organisation needs (e.g. Wix or site builders provided by hosting companies).
 While others had invested money or time in custom website technology but these were not easy to maintain or good solutions for evolving needs (e.g. WordPress or tools developed by individual agencies).

 We felt nursing homes needed a technology with all the benefits, and without the pitfalls - easy to use and maintain, yet customisable now and in the future.

 And so, understanding what we wanted, the technology review began.
-Almost a year later after meeting the great people behind the open-source Wagtail CMS, TorchBox, which uses the Python Django Framework, and interacting with the community of developers, our decision pretty much made itself.
+Almost a year later we decided on the open-source Wagtail CMS, which uses the Python Django Framework

 It's been a busy summer

 We knew why we wanted to build the sites, how we would go about it and which technology we’d use.
 Up to now, we’ve focused on meeting the needs of single homes with up to 150 staff and 100 elders.